How to make certified translations of official documents

 (just tell them you have an account there).

-Or ask at your place of work
+Or ask at your place of work (at the payroll department??)

-or check the phone listing for Notary Public.
+Or check the phone listing for Notary Public.

 -